New Year's Eve: Pakistan

 New Year's Eve is usually celebrated with fireworks in big cities (e.g. Lahore, Karachi and Islamabad).
 Musical nights and concerts are also held.

 Many Pakistani youngsters enjoy the type of celebrations held the world over.
 The elite and educated classes participate in night-long activities in urban and cosmopolitan cities like Karachi, Lahore, and the capital of Islamabad.
+Young teenagers also use bikes for one wheeling on the roads.

 Philippines

-In the Philippines, New Year's Eve (Bisperas ng Bagong Taon) is a special non-working holiday, and Filipinos usually celebrate in the company of family or close friends.
-Traditionally, most households would attend church for year-end services and afterwards, host or attend an abundant midnight feast called the Media Noche.
+In the Philippines, New Year's Eve (Bisperas ng Bagong Taon) is a special non-working holiday (except for 2021 and 2022, in which it was a special working holiday), and Filipinos usually celebrate in the company of family or close friends.
+Traditionally, most households would attend church for year-end services and afterwards, host or attend an abundant midnight feast called the Medianoche.
 Typical dishes include pancit (a noodle dish meant to symbolize for a longer life) and hamón (dry-cured ham), while lechon (roasted pig) is usually prepared as is barbecued food and various desserts.
 Some refrain from serving chicken, as their scratching and pecking for food is said to be an unlucky idiom for a hand-to-mouth existence.
 Many Filipinos also buy firecrackers and fireworks to be used in New Year's Eve, which is believed to drive away any bad luck in the start of the new year.

 Many opt to wear new, bright, or colorful clothes with circular patterns, such as polka dots, or display sweets and twelve round fruits in the belief that circles attract money, while candies represent a sweeter year ahead.
 Several customs must be done exactly at midnight: scattering coins to increase wealth in the coming year, jumping to increase height, or the Spanish custom of eating twelve grapes, one for each month of the year.
 Filipinos also make loud noises by blowing on cardboard or plastic horns called torotot, banging on pots and pans, playing loud music, blowing car horns, or by lighting firecrackers and bamboo cannons.
 It is an apotropaic ritual, as the din is believed to scare away bad luck and evil spirits.

 Although many Filipinos typically spend their New Year's Eve at their family homes, in some urban areas, many New Year's Eve parties and countdown celebrations are also hosted by the private sector with the help of the local government.
 These parties, which include balls hosted by hotels, usually display their own fireworks and are also well-attended.